Key Note

 How to Appoint a Company Secretary in Malaysia

-Appointing a Company Secretary is a mandatory step for all companies registered in Malaysia, in accordance with the Companies Act 2016.
+Appointing a Company Secretary is mandatory and must follow procedures under the Companies Act 2016.

 Initial Appointment at Incorporation